-Jeff Benedict is a New York Times bestselling author of fifteen non-fiction books, a special features writer for Sports Illustrated, and a television and film producer.
+Jeff Benedict is a bestselling author of fifteen non-fiction books, a special features writer for Sports Illustrated, and a television and film producer.
 He has also written for the New York Times and Los Angeles Times, and his stories have been the basis for segments on 60 Minutes, CBS Sunday Morning, 20/20, 48 Hours, Good Morning America, Dateline, NFL Network, HBO Real Sports, and Discovery Channel.
 He is the founder and director of Institute for Writing and Mass Media at Southern Virginia University.

 In 2013 Jeff wrote a memoir for an Islamic fundamentalist-turned Christian titled My Name Used to be Muhammad.
 It was a Book of the Year finalist.
 Jeff also wrote Hall of Fame quarterback Steve Young’s bestselling autobiography QB: My Life Behind the Spiral.
 The book was the basis of “Steve Young: A Football Life,” a documentary that Jeff helped write and produce for NFL Films.
-Jeff most recent book is Tiger Woods, the biography of the greatest golfer who ever lived.

 B.A., Eastern Connecticut State University, 1991; M.A., Northeastern University, 1995; J.D.
 New England School of Law, 2000